WHAT IS CYBERSECURITY?

 Effective January 1, 2020, U.S. Customs and Border Protection (CBP) implemented an updated version of the CTPAT Minimum Security Criteria (MSC) for CTPAT members and their supply chain business partners.
 The new MSC applies to all 12 Industry categories.
 It is the first major revision since 2003.
 In addition; they added one additional Eligibility Requirement which is as follows:

 A CTPAT member or applicant must maintain no evidence of financial debt to CBP for which the responsible party has exhausted all administrative and judicial remedies for relief, a final judgment or administrative disposition has been rendered, and the final bill or debt remains unpaid at the time of the initial application or annual renewal.
 Evidence of financial debt can result in membership application being declined, or if you are already a member, being suspended from the CTPAT program.

 All Industries will be expected to upgrade their security to meet the new requirements.
 Please see dates of implementation.

 The changes include three new criteria categories (Security Vision and Responsibility, Cybersecurity and Agricultural Security) plus an enhanced version of all of the other sections.
-Please find below an overview of the three sections:
+Below is an overview of the three sections:

 1) Corporate Security-A) Security vision and responsibility (NEW) B) Risk Assessment, C) Business partner requirements D) Cybersecurity (NEW)